Skip to content

 Inclusion criteria

 Key Inclusion Criteria: 1.
 Height assessment corresponding to a height Z-score of ≤ -2.25 SDs in reference to the general population of the same age and sex, as calculated using the Centers for Disease Control and Prevention (CDC) growth charts 2.
-Tanner Stage 1, at time of signing the ICF (unless too young to stage).
+If participant is ≥ 5 years at Screening,must be Tanner Stage I to be eligible for enrollment and randomization3.
+Historic stimulation test result with serum or plasma GH level greater than 10 μg/L or serum IGF-1 in the normal range for age (≥ -1.00 SDs and ≤+2.00 SDs).
 Key Exclusions: 1.
-Known chromosomal imbalance or genetic variant causing short stature syndrome, including but not limited to Laron syndrome, Prader-Willi syndrome, Russell-Silver Syndrome, Turner syndrome, disproportionate skeletal dysplasias, abnormal SHOX gene analysis, or Rasopathy (including Noonan syndrome) 2.
-Previous treatment with a growth promoting agent
+Known chromosomal imbalance or genetic variant causing short stature syndrome, including but not limited to Laron syndrome, Prader-Willi syndrome, Russell-Silver Syndrome, Turner syndrome, disproportionate skeletal dysplasias, abnormal SHOX gene analysis, or Rasopathy (including Noonan syndrome), ACAN deficiency.
+2. Previous treatment with a growth promoting agent

 Design outcomes